Understanding the Security Risk Behind File Upload Forms

 open_basedir = /var/www/html:/srv/storage/uploads:/var/log/php

 Files stored outside the web root are inaccessible via direct URL.
-The only access path is through a PHP download script that you control.
-This script is a security control layer.
-It enforces authentication, checks authorisation (does this user own this file or have permission to access it?), and serves the file correctly before outputting it.
+Every file request must go through a PHP download script that you control.
+This script is a critical security layer that enforces authentication, checks authorisation, and serves the file correctly.

 <?php